 Documentary wedding photography (also called photojournalistic wedding photography) focuses on capturing moments as they naturally unfold, without staging, directing, or interrupting them.

 Instead of telling you where to stand or how to pose, I observe, anticipate, and respond to what’s happening—much like a storyteller following the rhythm of the day.
 I am your photojournlaist.
+Your wedding becomes a narrative told through images rather than a series of staged photos.

 The goal isn’t perfection.
 It’s honesty and art.

-What defines the documentary approach:
+What defines the documentary approach

 Real moments over posed ones